beantkapoor786/16S-ITS-GUI/README.md

 ## Citation

-If you use MIDAS in your research, please cite:
+If you use RAPID in your research, please cite:

 > [Authors].
-MIDAS: an interactive R/Shiny platform for end-to-end 16S rRNA and ITS amplicon sequence analysis using DADA2 [Journal], [Year].
+RAPID: an interactive R/Shiny platform for end-to-end 16S rRNA and ITS amplicon sequence analysis using DADA2 [Journal], [Year].
 DOI: [DOI]

 Please also cite the underlying tools: